 About the licence

-- The dangerous goods on the vehicle are in a receptacle with a capacity of more than 500 litres or 500 kilograms
+- dangerous goods are in a receptacle with a capacity of more than 500 litres or 500 kilograms

 Dangerous goods include materials such as:

 - flammable liquids (petrol, kerosene, turpentine, flammable paints etc.)

 - the vehicle must also hold a licence to transport dangerous goods (refer to Dangerous goods licences: Vehicle licence)